 It is crucial the EB-2 NIW applicant selects colleagues or professionals, recognized as authority figures, who can give a compelling and impartial assessment of their work experience and who can confirm their fulfillment of the evidentiary criteria required by the USCIS for this visa category.

-Frequently Asked Questions (FAQs) About What Is an EB-2 NIW Expert Opinion Letter
+Frequently Asked Questions About EB-2 NIW Expert Opinion Letters

 What is an EB-2 NIW Expert Opinion Letter?